svenyurgensson/parametron/README.md

 # Parametron

-This simple library implements DSL for validating method input parameters
+This simple library implements DSL for validating and type casting input parameters for method.

 ## Installation